jamsch/expo-speech-recognition/README.md

 recognition.requiresOnDeviceRecognition = true;
 // [Default: false] Include punctuation in the recognition results.
 This applies to full stops and commas. recognition.addsPunctuation = true;
+// [Default: undefined] Android-specific options to pass to the recognizer. recognition.androidOptions = {
+  EXTRA_LANGUAGE_MODEL: "quick_response",
+};
+// [Default: undefined] The package name of the speech recognition service to use. recognition.androidRecognitionServicePackage = "com.google.android.googlequicksearchbox";

 // Assign an event listener (note: this overwrites all event listeners) recognition.onstart = (event) => console.log("started!");